hcyang1106/simple-linker/README.md

 2. **Parse and store symbols**
   - Once found, read the symbol table entries from the section’s file offset.
   - Store the parsed entries in `ObjectFile.ElfSyms`.
+  - Also create self-defined symbol arrays and fill in the **File** field, so that MarkLiveObjects could be done in the next step.
+  - A symbol element points to the place it stores (newed so in heap), and we **utilize context to point to undefined symbols other files (see figure)**.

 3. **`Info` field — first global symbol index**
   - In the symbol table section’s header (`Shdr.Info`), the value represents the index of the **first global symbol**.